-In Database Tour, you can work with already existing databases, which was created in Database Tour or other programs.
+In Database Tour, you can work with already existing databases, which was created in Database Tour (see below) or other programs.
 Please follow Opening Data Source topic to learn how to open different types of databases.
 Once the data source is opened, you can start to read or change data from the database tables, perform SQL queries or use many other useful functions available in Database Tour.

 Creating new databases